epfl-ada/ada-2024-project-phpjj1/README.md

 │   ├── MovieSummaries                    <- Contains the CMU Movie data
 │
 ├── src                         <- Source code
-│   ├── data                            <- Data directory
-│   ├── models
-│<- Model directory
-│   ├── utils                           <- Utility directory
-│   ├── scripts                         <- Shell scripts
+│   ├── data                            <- Contains the data processing script needed for the analysis │   ├── models                          <- Contains .py files for all used models in our project │   ├── utils                           <- Contains utility scripts for plots and helper │   ├── scripts                         <- Contains the data pipeline used to create the data basis for this project │
 │
-├── tests                       <- Tests of any kind
-│
-├── results.ipynb               <- Our result notebook
-├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md
+├── results.ipynb               <- Our result notebook, containing the analysis conducted to answer our research questions ├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md